Main Screen (Instructions, Stats & Initiating the Assignment)

-After the instructions (section 1), the themes are shown (section 2), which you will have to eventually follow and act upon in order to prove your comprehension of the material.
+After the instructions (section 1), the themes in their respective colors are shown (section 2), which you will have to eventually follow and act upon in order to prove your comprehension of the material.
 These are whatever your teacher has set, and they will require a preset number of in-text annotations (minimum 1), along with an optional summary for each theme.
 These are shown here to inform you of your progress.

 If you scroll down, you will find section 3 contains a preview of the document you have to read.
 Press "Start Annotating" to do just that.

 The Document Viewer

 As soon as you do this, the document viewer will show up, and you can start annotating by selecting text in the document, and subsequently, the theme you want to annotate about.
 You can either directly post the annotation, or also add a written elaboration.
 This will let your teacher, and if enabled, your peers, see the annotation represented graphically in-text and also its contents.

 Some of the other options you have in the Comprehension module are indicated next to the blue arrows in the screenshot below.